Bayesian/Graphoid intersection property for factorisation spaces: Applications

 \subsection{Minimal factorisation}

-In $\cite{yeung}$ a proof of the existence of a minimum factorisation\footnote{In a poset $\A$, $a\in \A$ is said to be a minimum if any $b\in \A$ is such that $a\leq b$.} is given, based on the existence of the interaction decomposition, when $E$ is finite and $I$ finite.
-Let us give a proof of this result using Corollary.(\ref{newintersect}), so without assuming $E$ finite.
+In \citep{Yeung} a proof of the existence of a minimum factorisation is given, based on the existence of a decomposition into interaction subspaces, when $E$ is finite and $I$ finite.
+Let us recall that in a poset $\A$, $a\in \A$ is said to be a minimum if any $b\in \A$ is such that $a\leq b$.
+Let us give a proof of this result using Theorem \ref{infi-intersect} so without assuming that $I$ nor $E$ are finite.